Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 not rice&rdquo; rice.
 Royce continues to make sure we eat well.

-As we were pitching the tent, green beetles&mdash;the same hue as the rain fly&mdash; landed on the tent.
+As we were pitching the tent, green beetles&mdash;the same hue as the rain fly&mdash;landed on the tent.
 They had perfect camouflage, just in the wrong place.
 We both got a kick out of that.

 There are a few breaks in the clouds.
 It is quite still and humid, and the bugs